Buyck family: Joost Sijbrandtszoon Buyck

 In the early modern period, the Buyck family was a wealthy Amsterdam family.
 Marriages with other prominent traders occurred including families Occo and Heereman van Zuydtwijk.

 Several of Buyck family members held important positions in Amsterdam's city council.
-The most famous member is Joost Sijbrandtszoon Buyck (1505–1588), who served a record seventeen terms as one of the mayors of Amsterdam in the period 1549–1577.
+The most noted member is Joost Sijbrandtszoon Buyck (1505–1588), who served a record seventeen terms as one of the mayors of Amsterdam in the period 1549–1577.
 He will be sworn in by King Philip II of Spain in 1549.
 He joined the city counsel at the age of 24 and was recognized as catholic.

-Records of Amsterdam’s land register show large polders attributed to the Buyck family.
+Records of Amsterdam’s land register show polders attributed to the Buyck family.
 He was father to three children, Gerbrand, Jacob and Cornelis.

 It was the Alteratie that brought the ruling of Joost Buyck over the catholic "vroedschap" (the city-council) to an end.
 On 26 May 1578, 24 city-council members were forced to leave Amsterdam.
 The revolt escorted the council to the Damrak, where barges had been prepared to take them out of Amsterdam.
 They settled in Haarlem or Leiden or quietly returned later on.